 EEA Permanent Residence in the UK

-Under the EEA regulation of 2006, a permanent Residence in the UK visa is granted to individuals who have lived in the UK continuously for 5 years and have exercised their treaty rights in the UK.
+Under the EEA Regulation of 2016, a Permanent Residence in the UK visa is granted to individuals who have lived in the UK continuously for 5 years and have exercised their treaty rights in the UK.

-The requirements for EEA Permanent Residence are that the EEA National or the EEA Family member need to provide evidence for EEA Nationals exercising of treaty right for last 5 years.
+The requirements for EEA Permanent Residence are that the EEA National or the EEA Family member needs to provide evidence for EEA Nationals have been exercising of treaty right for last 5 years.
 An EEA National is considered to be exercising treaty rights in the UK, if he/she is -

 (a) a jobseeker;